Is Buying a New Car Worth It?

 The Bottom Line

-No for most people.
-A 2-3 year old certified pre-owned car gives you 80% of the new car experience at 60-70% of the price.
+For most Canadians, a 2–3 year old certified pre-owned car is the smarter buy.
+You get 80% of the new car experience at 60–70% of the price.

 Get Canadian money tips in your inbox